Montandalar/world_builder/readme.md

-#about
+# About
-A mod prividng tools for creative building.
+A mod providing tools for creative building.
 Eventually this should hopefully help with anything from terrain to architecture to detailing.

-#warning
+# Warning
 The tools from this mod can be used to cause extreme damage to the world.
-Either only install this in worlds with people you trust or make very very sure that nobody un-authorised gets their hands on them.
+Either only install this in worlds with people you trust or make very very sure that nobody unauthorised gets their hands on them.

-#translation
+# Translation
 Translation support is subject to:
 1) Somebody actually requesting the feature.
 2) Somebody offering to provide the translated strings.

-#license
+# License
 MIT License

 Copyright (c) 2022 Skamiz Kazzarch